tototoshi/staticmock/README.md

 }
 ```

-`StaticMock` also has some methods to act as mock object.
+`StaticMock` also has some methods to act as mock objects.

 - `never()`, `once()`, `twice()` and `times($times)` are used to check how many times they are called.
 - `with` and `withNthArg` are used to check what arguments are passed when they are called.